Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 ## Overview

-This sample demonstrates an Angular single-page application (SPA) calling a ASP.NET Core web API secured with [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) using the [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) (MSAL Angular) for the SPA and the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) (MIW) for the web API.
+This sample demonstrates an Angular single-page application (SPA) to sign-in users and call a ASP.NET Core web API secured with [Azure Active Directory](https://aka.ms/identityplatform) (Azure AD) using the [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) (MSAL Angular) for the SPA and the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) (MIW) for the web API.

 ## Scenario

-1. The client Angular SPA uses **MSAL Angular** to sign-in and obtain a JWT access token from **Azure AD**.
+1. The client Angular SPA uses **MSAL Angular** to sign-in and obtain a JWT [access token](https://aka.ms/access-tokens) from **Azure AD**.
 2. The access token is used as a bearer token to authorize the user to call the .NET Core web API protected by **Azure AD**.
 3. The web API responds with the currently signed-in user's todolist.